snakemake/snakemake/docs/snakefiles/rules.rst

         message: "Executing somecommand with {threads} threads on the following files {input}."
         shell: "somecommand --threads {threads} {input} {output}"

-Note that access to wildcards is also possible via the variable ``wildcards`` (e..g, ``{wildcards.sample}``), which is the same as with shell commands.
+Note that access to wildcards is also possible via the variable ``wildcards`` (e.g, ``{wildcards.sample}``), which is the same as with shell commands.
 It is important to have a namespace around wildcards in order to avoid clashes with other variable names.

 Priorities
 ----------